therealmeekey/kotlin-kinescope-player/README.md

 ### Gradle

 **Step 1.** Add the JitPack repository to your build file.
-Add it in your root `build.gradle`/`setting.gradle` at the end of repositories:
+Add it in your root `build.gradle`/`setting.gradle` file at the end of repositories:

 ```groovy
 dependencyResolutionManagement {